TarjMecwan/CSC365-Project/docs/user.stories.md

 1. As a sneaker enthusiast, I want to filter shoe listings by size, so that I can quickly find shoes that fit me.
 2. As a collector, I want to filter by brand and release date, so that I can find specific collectible shoes.
 3. As a bargain hunter, I want to sort listings by price, so that I can find the best deals available.
+4. As a runner, I want to be able to easily find good running shoes, so that I can buy the best shoes for running.
+5. As a seller, I want to be able to easily list shoes that I have for sale, so that I can reach customers to make money selling shoes.
+6. As a student, I want to see what other kinds of shoes people are buying, so I can see what kinds of styles are popular.

 ## Exceptions

 Exceptions detail the error scenarios we anticipate and how the system is designed to handle them to maintain usability and user satisfaction.